Wei Zhang MA, PhD

 Other Affiliations

-Program Head-Health Economics and Scientist, Centre for Health Evaluation and Outcome Sciences (CHÉOS)
+Program Head–Health Economics and Scientist, Centre for Advancing Health Outcomes

 About

-Dr. Wei Zhang is a health economist and assistant professor in the Faculty of Pharmaceutical Sciences at UBC.
-She is also a Scientist and Program Head of Health Economics at the Centre for Health Evaluation and Outcome Sciences (CHÉOS).
+Dr. Wei Zhang is a health economist and associate professor in the Faculty of Pharmaceutical Sciences at UBC.
+She is also a Scientist and Program Head of Health Economics at the Centre for Advancing Health Outcomes (formerly CHÉOS).
 Dr. Zhang completed her MA in Economics from the University of Ottawa and PhD in Health Care and Epidemiology from the UBC School of Population and Public Health.
 She also completed post-doctoral fellowship at CHÉOS.

 Publications